angeloxx/homebridge-myhome/README.md

 With this plugin, the support of a IP gateway installed in your plant and a configuration of all installed systems (MyHome does not support the autodiscovery of the system) you can control it.
-You need to disable the OpenWebNet password-based authentication from the IP of the device that runs homebridge (ie. Raspberry) or set the auhentication to HMAC; this software does not support the proprietary "OWN" encryption schema even if was reverse-engineered and published on a wiki years ago.
-HMAC authentication is supported by all recent IP gateways or older one with updated firmware (eg. F454 with v2 firmware).
+You need to disable the OpenWebNet password-based authentication from the IP of the device that runs homebridge (ie. Raspberry) or set the auhentication to HMAC; HMAC authentication is supported by all recent IP gateways or older one with updated firmware (eg. F454 with v2 firmware).

 # Installation (TBD)
 Install plugin with npm install -g homebridge-myhome